 Cruise lines in search of sustainability

-MSC Grandiosa launched in Hamburg last week and with it came an announcement from MSC Cruises it is to become the world’s first global carbon-neutral cruise line.
+MSC Grandiosa launched in Hamburg recently and with it came an announcement from MSC Cruises it is to become the world’s first global carbon-neutral cruise line.

 The new MSC ship is their most environmentally-friendly cruise ship yet and the next in the fleet, MSC Europa, will be the first of five designed to run on liquefied natural gas and launch between 2022 and 2027.

 Just as electric vehicles are starting to transform the way we take to the roads, the concept of ‘plugging in’ for power is taking the seas by storm too.
 In fact, Princess Cruises made history with its shore power capabilities way back in 2001, when the first power distribution system was created in the Alaskan capital of Juneau.